Gray v. Sanders: Background

 James O'Hear Sanders, a businessman and voter in Fulton County, Georgia, brought a lawsuit which challenged the legality of the County Unit System.
+The suit, Sanders v.
+Gray, was filed in the U.S. District Court for the Northern District of Georgia.
 James H. Gray, the chairman of the State Executive Committee of the Democratic Party, was one of the named defendants as the suit focused on the Democratic party primary elections which usually determined the selection of Georgia officeholders.